-Canceling an Encounter card represents using the hard fought experience your Hero has gained to avoid danger.
-For example, your Hero spots an ambush and avoids it before it can be sprung, or avoids an Event before it inflicts any injures.
+Canceling an Encounter card represents using the hard-fought experience your Hero has gained to avoid danger.
+For example, your Hero spots an ambush and avoids it before it can be sprung, or avoids an Event before it inflicts any injuries.

-Whenever you draw an Encounter card, you can spend a total of 5 Experience Points to cancel it.
-The Monster cards you choose from the Heroes' Experience pile must add up to at least 5 Experience Points.
+Whenever you draw an Encounter card, you can spend a certain number of Experience Points, as shown on page 2 of the adventure book, to cancel it.
+The Monster cards you choose from the Heroes' Experience pile must add up to at least that number of Experience Points.
 Discard the cards after you spend them.
 You can't use any excess points from one cancellation in a later turn.